medusajs/medusa/docs/content/development/batch-jobs/customize-import.md

 ### Medusa Components

 It's assumed that you already have a Medusa backend installed and set up.
 If not, you can follow our [quickstart guide](../backend/install.mdx) to get started.

-### Redis

-Redis is required for batch jobs to work.
-Make sure you [install Redis](../backend/prepare-environment.mdx#redis) and [configure it with your Medusa backend](../backend/configurations.md#redis).
+The Medusa backend must also have an event bus module installed, which is available when using the default Medusa backend starter.

 ### PostgreSQL